MasaoFujii/pg_cheat_funcs/README.md

 Only superusers (in PostgreSQL 9.5 or later) or any users (in 9.4 or before) can change this parameter at session start, and it cannot be changed at all within a session.

+### pg_cheat_funcs.scheduling_priority (integer)
+Specify the scheduling priority ("nice") of PostgreSQL server process.
+Valid values are between -20 and 19.
+Lower values cause more favorable scheduling.
+The default value is zero.
+Any users can change this setting.
+See getpriority(2) man page for details about a scheduling priority.